 For further information please contact the Department Teaching Office, firstname.lastname@example.org

-Programmed, 790 available places in which:
+Limited admission, 875 available places in which:

 A certified knowledge of English language at least at level B1 is also required.

-If the result of the test is negative, the student can enroll, but he/she receives a Supplementary Educational Debt (OFA), which means that the student must fill any gaps in his/ her background through specific activities organized by the University.
+If the result of the test is negative, the student can enroll, but they receive a supplementary required exam (OFA), which means that the student must fill any gaps in their background through specific activities organized by the University.

 More information on OFA for this programme is available on the webpage dedicated to admission tests.

 Applicants with international qualification must have obtained a secondary school diploma after having completed at least 12 years of schooling.
 The preliminary evaluation of the qualification is mandatory.
 Procedures and deadlines are available on the dedicated online platform.